Becoming a Regulated Entity

 Once received the application will be processed in accordance with the Authority’s Licensing Procedure.

-The Authority’s current published service standard for processing an application, from receipt of the application form to a hearing by the Board, is 3 months.
+The Authority’s current published service standard for processing an application, from receipt of a complete application to a hearing by the Board, is 3 months.
 This standard applies to an application with which there are no major difficulties concerning the applicant or people connected with the applicant.

 An application may take considerably longer than 3 months to process if it is incomplete or if there are issues in relation to the applicant or any of its key persons that require further investigation before a recommendation can be made to the Board of the Authority.
 To ensure your application is processed as quickly as possible, it is important that you arrange for all the necessary forms and documentation to be completed as accurately as possible and submitted in a timely manner.